-PFT - Pulmonary function test refers to one or different types of tests that are conducted on a patient to assess the condition of his lungs and their efficiency in transferring oxygen to the blood.
+PFT - Pulmonary Function Test refers to one or different types of tests that are conducted on a patient to assess the condition of the lungs and their efficiency in transferring oxygen to the blood.
+PFT can help diagnosing the cause of 'shortness of breath' and confirm lung diseases like Emphysema, Bronchitis and Asthma.
 PFT aids in measuring occupational hazards of exposure to contaminants such as asbestos or radon.
-It helps monitor of disease treatment.
+It helps monitoring of disease treatment.
+These tests are mandatory before any major lung surgery.
+However, PFT is not given to patients who had a recent heart attack or has a history of heart disease.

 Spirometry is a vital PFT that measures how well the lungs exhale.
 This diagnostic test is prescribed for patients suffering from asthma or COPD.
 This tests involves breathing into a mouthpiece that is connected to a spirometer.
 The amount of air and rate of exhalation are measured over a specific time.